 - The defrost timer will click when the automatic defrost cycle begins and ends.
-The thermostat control (or refrigerator control, depending on the model) will also click when cycling on and off. - Rattling noises may come from the flow of refrigerant, the water line, or items stored on top of the refrigerator. - Your refrigerator is designed to run more efficiently to keep your food items at the desired temperature.
-The high efficiency compressor may cause your new refrigerator to run longer than your old one, and you may hear a pulsating or high-pitched sound. - You may hear the evaporator fan motor circulating the air through the refrigerator and freezer compartments. - As each cycle ends, you may hear a gurgling sound due to the refrigerant flowing in your refrigerator. - Contraction and expansion of the inside walls may cause a popping noise. - Water dripping on the defrost heater during a defrost cycle may cause a sizzling sound. - You may hear air being forced over the condenser by the condenser fan. - You may hear water running into the drain pan during the defrost cycle.
+The thermostat control (or refrigerator control, depending on the model) will also click when cycling on and off. - Rattling noises may come from the flow of refrigerant, the water line, or items stored on top of the refrigerator. - Your refrigerator is designed to run more efficiently to keep your food items at the desired temperature. - The high efficiency compressor may cause your new refrigerator to run longer than your old one, and you may hear a pulsating or high-pitched sound. - You may hear the evaporator fan motor circulating the air through the refrigerator and freezer compartments. - As each cycle ends, you may hear a gurgling sound due to the refrigerant flowing in your refrigerator. - Contraction and expansion of the inside walls may cause a popping noise. - Water dripping on the defrost heater during a defrost cycle may cause a sizzling sound. - You may hear air being forced over the condenser by the condenser fan. - You may hear water running into the drain pan during the defrost cycle.

-Check if Then The power supply cord is unplugged.
-Firmly plug the cord into a live outlet with proper voltage.
-A household fuse has blown or circuit breaker tripped.
+Problem Possible Causes Solutions The power supply cord is unplugged.
+Firmly plug the cord into a live outlet with proper voltage (see Electrical & Grounding Requirements).
+A household fuse has blown or a circuit breaker has tripped.
 Replace the fuse or reset the circuit breaker.
 The refrigerator control is set to the OFF position.
-If word OFF is in the Freezer and Refrigerator Display, hold COLDER key on refrigerator over 3 sec.
-Refrigerator is in the defrost cycle.
-Wait about 30 minutes for defrost cycle to end.
-Display shows the word OFF.
-(Style 1) The refrigerator has been put into the store Demo (Demonstration) Mode.
+If the word OFF is in the Freezer and Refrigerator Display, hold COLDER key on the refrigerator over 3 sec.
+Refrigerator is The refrigerator is in the defrost cycle.
+Wait about 30 minutes for defrost cycle to end. not cooling Display shows the word OFF.
+(Style 1) Calab.
+Cald OFF.
+OF The refrigerator has been put into the store Demo (Demonstration) Mode.
 The Demonstration Mode disables the cooling system; only the lamps and display work normally.
-To disable press either of the cold A buttons for 5 sec.
+To disable press either of the Cold buttons for 5 sec.
 The control panel lights are blinking secuentially.
-(1-2- 3-4-5-6-7) (Style 2) The refrigerator has been put into the store Demo (Demonstration) Mode.
-The Demonstration Mode disables the cooling system; only
+(1-2-3-4-5-6-7) (Style 2) PROPERTY TRANSPORTED The refrigerator has been put into the store Demo (Demonstration) Mode.
+The Demonstration Mode disables the cooling system; only the lamps and display work normally.
+To disable press ULTRA ICE and Adjust Temp buttons ate the same time for 5 seconds.